Kimserey/BlogArchive/20170526_entity_framework_sqlite.md

 ```

 The database should be located in the output directory usually under the `/bin` directory.
+If we need to modify our database, we can add a new migration and rerun the database update.

 In order to visualize it easily, we can install the VS extension to open SQLite databases:

 [SQLite / SQL Server Compact Toolbox](https://visualstudiogallery.msdn.microsoft.com/0e313dfd-be80-4afb-b5e9-6e74d369f7a1/view/Reviews/)